 The other private equity investments held by the Group are incorporated in the form of Managed Funds (mostly closed end funds) mainly in the emerging economies of India and China.
 The investments of these funds into their portfolio companies were mostly done in 2008 and 2009.
-Overall, during 2013 the investment environment relating to most funds was challenging and the Group expects that material exits of portfolio companies should materialize between 2015 and 2017.
-During the reporting period a distribution of USD 0.472m from Da Vinci fund and Blue Ridge fund were carried out.
+Overall, during 2014 the investment environment relating to most funds was challenging and the Group expects that material exits of portfolio companies should materialize between 2016 and 2018.
+During the reporting period a distribution of USD 1.4m from SRS Private and Blue Ridge fund were carried out.

-The following summarizes the book value of the private equity funds as of year-end 2013
+The following summarizes the book value of the private equity funds as at year-end 2014.

 Name Book Value US \$m

-SRS Private (India) 3.6
+SRS Private (India) 3.7

 Evolution Venture (Israel) 2.6

-India Blue Mountains (India) 1.7
+India Blue Mountains (India) 0.8

 Elephant Capital (India) 0.4

-Da Vinci (Russia) 0.6
+Da Vinci (Russia) 0.3

-Blue Ridge Capital (China) 0.6

 Panda Capital (China) 0.3

-Other investments 0.3
+Blue Ridge Capital (China) Other investments 0.5

-Total 10.1
+Total 8.7

 SRS Private Fund: SRS Private is a private equity fund focused on real estate in India.
 The fund has invested in residential and commercial projects as well as directly in certain real estate companies.
 The assets are primarily located in and around major cities of India such as Mumbai and Hyderabad.
-Approximately 32.5% of the net asset value of the fund is invested in mixed-use assets (commercial and residential combined), 13.1% is in SRS Charminar, 21.2% is in residential assets, 10.9% is invested at the entity level of real estate developers, 0.7% in hospitality related assets, and 21.6% in cash and receivables.
-As of year-end 2013, the investment was valued at USD 3.6m.
+Approximately 56.6% of the net asset value of the fund is invested in mixed-use assets (commercial and residential combined), 17% is in SRS Charminar, 14.5% is in land primarily for residential assets, 3.2% is invested at the entity level of real estate developers, and 8.7% in cash and receivables.
+In 2014, the fund distributed USD 0.67m.
+As of year-end 2014, the investment was valued at USD 3.7m.

 Evolution Venture: Evolution is an Israel focused Venture Capital fund.
 It invests in early stage technology companies.
 Its investments include a carrier-class Mobile Broadband Wireless (MBW) Wi-Fi solutions company, a language enhancement products company, a software company operating in the digital radio market, a software test tool developer, and a virtualization technology company.
+The Wi-Fi solutions company, language enhancements product company and the virtualization technology company have been performing well.

-India Blue Mountains: India Blue Mountains is a leading hotel and hospitality development fund that is developing 4 star and 5 star hotels in India.
-The fund has acquired land and is in the process of developing three hotels in prime areas of Mumbai, Pune and Goa.
+India Blue Mountains: India Blue Mountains is a hotel development fund that is developing 4 star and 5 star hotels in India.
+The fund plans to develop three hotels in prime areas of Mumbai, Pune and Goa.
 All hotels will be managed by the Accor Group (Novotel brands).
 Accor has also invested equity and holds a 26% stake in all of the hotels.

-The Pune hotel is a Novotel brand hotel with 223 rooms built on a land area of 70,200 sq ft with a total built-up area of approximately 373,043 sq. ft. which includes 37,248 sq. ft of commercial area.
-Two floors have been earmarked for commercial office space.
-The hotel opened for business in December 2013.
-The Mumbai hotel is on a 82,609 sq ft land site with a gross area of approximately 573,960 sq ft.
+The Pune hotel is a Novotel brand hotel with 223 rooms built on a land area of 70,200 sq. ft. with a total built-up area of approximately 373,043 sq. ft. which includes 37,248 sq. ft. of commercial area.
+The hotel opened for business in December 2013 and is generating cash flow to cover operating costs.
+However, to fund interest and amortizations, India Blue Mountains raised equity capital in 2014.
+Given the debt load and outlook of hospitality in Pune, Livermore decided not to participate in the capital raise.

+The Mumbai hotel is on a 82,609 sq. ft. land site with a gross area of approximately 573,960 sq. ft.
 The hotel will be a Novotel brand hotel with 543 rooms.
 The property location is in close proximity to the Mumbai International Airport and Domestic Airport.